- Edith Garland Dupré Library

 - On the father-son relationship in the novel, Gaines has said, "The father and son were separated when they were brought to this country over three centuries ago.
 The white man did not let them come together during slavery, and they have not been able to reach each other ever since."
 How did the institution of slavery affect Philip and his family?

 - Dorethea Oppenheimer, in her editorial comments for the novel, states, "There is a very good build-up to the Chenal demonstration.
 The minister, who is supposed to be leading it drops out because of his father-son problems which he considers more important than anything else.
 Ok.
 But the community has built up steam.
 Mills and Jonathan and probably many others, are determined.
 Perhaps they could keep going without the minister.
 They are not sheep.
 Even if they fail, they could make a valiant try, showing that what the minister has planted has taken root.
 In any case you cannot leave this hanging in the air."
 Have students look up demonstrations during the Civil Rights movement and discuss the Chenal demonstrations in comparison or contrast with those.
 Or, have students write out what would happen if the Chenal demonstration goes on as planned.

-- Gaines has said that writing in omniscient point of view is difficult because the characters do not take over.
+- Gaines has said that writing an omniscient point of view is difficult because the characters do not take over.
 Instead, "it seems that [he] is always interrupting them."
-Only two of Gaines' works have been in omniscient point of view, Catherine Carmier and In My Father's House.
-Have students take a scene from the novel and rewrite it in first person point of view.
+Only two of Gaines' works have been an omniscient point of view, Catherine Carmier and In My Father's House.
+Have students take a scene from the novel and rewrite it in the first-person point of view.

 - The reviews for In My Father's House were rather mixed.
-Have students read the two reviews on the left then have the students either write a response to one of the reviews or have them write a review of the novel themselves.
+Have students read the two reviews then have the students either write a response to one of the reviews or have them write a review of the novel themselves.